yetianmed/subcortex/README.md

 **demo.m** provides a demonstration of the overall pipeline and shows how the different steps fit together.
 This should be your first port of call.

 Auxiliary functons are stored in the [functions](/functions/) folder.
 This folder should be added to your MATLAB path.

-While the atlas mapping pipeline is largely automated, some steps require manual intervention.
-In particular, seed points must be defined manually for the watershed algorithm.
+To enable running particular steps of the pipeline in isolation, we provide MATLAB data files (*.mat) that store several intermediate variables.
+Thesse files are too big to store here, but can be downloaded from: [x.mat](https://connectome.org.au/subcortex/x.zip)

 ### MapGradient